metabase/dataset-generator/README.md

 # Dataset Generator

 **Generate high-quality, realistic datasets for demos, learning, and analysis.
-Instantly preview data, export as CSV or SQL, or explore in Metabase.**
+Instantly preview data, export as CSV or SQL, and explore with Metabase.**

 Features:

 - Conversational prompt builder: choose business type, schema, row count, and more
 - Real-time data preview in the browser
 - Export as CSV (single file or multi-table ZIP) or as SQL inserts
-- One-click "Explore in Metabase" for instant analysis
+- One-click Metabase launch for data exploration

 ## Prerequisites